ABOUT THE COMPANY

 DANCE MONKS' original works have received the following awards or been made possible thanks to the financial support and/or commissions of Berkeley Civic Arts Grant (2021 & 2018-19, 2022), San Francisco Festival of Latin American Contemporary Choreographers (FLACC) (2020), BulbFest (2019), D.I.R.T Festival (2017), Doris Duke Charitable Foundation (2016), Kenneth Rainin Foundation (2016), Zellerbach Family Foundation (2007 & 2016), FAEL (Festival Internacional de Artes Escenicas (Peru) (2012), East Bay Foundation for the Arts (2008-09), NOH Space (2008), The Open Circle Foundation (2007, 2009, 2010, 2013), sponsors and generous individuals.

-RODRIGO ESTEVA RAMIREZ (Nuu Savi/Mexico) was born and raised in Mexico City, overlooking the volcanos of Popocatépetl and Iztaccihuatl of the Náhuatl peoples.
+RODRIGO ESTEVA RAMIREZ (Nuu Savi/Mexico), Co-Founding Director was born and raised in Mexico City, overlooking the volcanos of Popocatépetl and Iztaccihuatl of the Náhuatl peoples.
 Rodrigo is mestizo of indigenous Ñuu Savi (Mixteco), the people of the rain of Oaxaca, and European ancestry.
-As an artist, he is dedicated to unblocking energy pathways through movement toward transformational and heightened states of being.
-Esteva is currently an MFA candidate (2023) at the University of the Arts (Philadelphia, PA).
-He began his training in classical Ballet with Dagmar Kortum and at the Universidad Autonoma de Mexico (National University of Mexico).
-He performed with the renowned late Gerardo Delgado, founder of En Dos Partes, of Mexico City, including as a finalist in INBA/UAM at Palacio de Bellas Artes.
+As an experimental dance artist, he is dedicated to unblocking energy pathways through movement toward transformational and heightened states of being.
+Rodrigo Esteva holds an MFA in Dance (2023) from the University of the Arts (Philadelphia, PA) in conjunction with Centre Chorégraphique National (Montpellier, France).
+He began his training in classical Ballet with Dagmar Kortum and at UNAM Universidad Autonoma de Mexico (National University of Mexico).
+He performed with the renowned late Gerardo Delgado, founder of En Dos Partes (Mexico City), including as a finalist in INBA/UAM at Palacio de Bellas Artes.
 Rodrigo studied formally at the Trisha Brown School (NYC), The Merce Cunningham School (NYC), and Nikolais and Lois Dance Lab (NYC) with support from FONCA Fondo Nacional para la Cultura y las Artes (National Endowment for the Arts in Mexico).
 He is a Certified Shiatsu Therapist and graduate of the advanced studies program at the Acupressure Institute of Berkeley with twenty years of experience in this form of traditional Eastern Medicine.
 He studied directly with renowned author and founder of the program, Michael Gach, as well as with Kaleo Ching, Sylvia Nachlinger, and Alice Hiatt.
 Rodrigo is a certified Acu-Yoga teacher, a practice that incorporates Yoga, Meditation, and Self-Acupressure.
-He has been the primary Shiatsu therapist at Levi Strauss Company headquarters in San Francisco since 2014 and has offered hands-on healing at the Academy of Science, UCSF Hospital, and SF Children's Hospital, among many others.
+He has been the primary Shiatsu therapist at Levi Strauss's world headquarters (San Francisco) since 2014 and has offered hands-on healing at the Academy of Science, UCSF Hospital, and SF Children's Hospital, among many others.
 Rodrigo is also an avid gardener and long-distance runner, with practices grounded in the sacred knowledge of his indigenous ancestors.

-MIRAH KLLC MORIARTY wa (Irish/Slavic)s raised in the green mountains of Vermont, lands of the Abénaki.
-Her mother is a fabric artist from a family of traditional weavers of Slavic traveler heritage, and her father is a photographer whose family comes from the stonemasons of Ireland.
-As an artist, she is devoted to listening to that which wishes to be spoken, the stories and wisdom that are held deep in our bodies and in the land, or what the Irish call Tuiscint na Talún.
-Mirah holds a Masters of Fine Arts (MFA) in Dance (2014) from Hollins University in conjunction with Duke University/ American Dance Festival (ADF), William Forsythe, and HfMDK/MA Code in Frankfurt, Germany.
-She also studied dance, visual art/ installation, and costume formally as an undergraduate at the School for New Dance Development (SNDO/EDDC) Hogeschool voor de Kunsten of Amsterdam, Netherlands, Oberlin College (OH), and received her Bachelor of Arts (B.A.) from Goddard College (VT) with a focus in Interdisciplinary Arts in Education.
-Mirah holds a National certification in Yoga and was assistant to Saraswathi Devi, Director of Yogalayam, for twelve years.
-She has studied the sacred dances of Cuban and Haitian Folklore since she was a young girl, including with her madrina, Dr. Yanique Hume, a scholar of the Lukumi Babalu Aye tradition.
-Mirah trained as an elite-level gymnast qualifying for the National Junior Olympic team (1990).
-At age 14, she was the youngest member of the avant-garde multi-generational company of women, Cradle to Grave Arts/Working Ground, directed by Hannah Dennison.
-As a company, they created site-specific performances and studied with renowned postmodernists, including Simone Forti and Liz Lerman, and Body-Mind Centering of Bonnie Bainbridge Cohen, Somatics, and experiential anatomy based on Irene Dowd's Taking Root to Fly.
+MIRAH KELLC MORIARTY (Irish/Slavic), Co-Founding Director was raised in the green mountains of Vermont, lands of the Abénaki.
+Her mother is a fabric artist from a family of weavers of Slavic traveler heritage, and her father is a photographer who comes from stone workers of Éire (Ireland).
+As an interdisciplinary experimental dance artist, Mirah is devoted to listening to that which wishes to be spoken, the (at times hidden) stories and wisdom that are held deep in our bodies and in the land, or what the Irish call Tuiscint na Talún.
+Mirah holds a Masters of Fine Arts (MFA) in Dance (2014) from Hollins University in conjunction with William Forsythe and HfMDK/MA Code in Frankfurt, Germany.
+She also studied visual art/ installation, costume design/construction, and dance formally as an undergraduate at the School for New Dance Development (SNDO/EDDC) Hogeschool voor de Kunsten of Amsterdam, Netherlands, Oberlin College (OH) and received her Bachelor of Arts (B.A.) from Goddard College (VT) with a focus in Interdisciplinary Arts in Education.
+Her current research includes practices of animism and indigenous ways of knowing of Eurasia.
+Mirah holds a National certification in Yoga and has continued in-depth studies and training in the traditional dances of Cuban and Haitian Folklore over the last thirty years, including with her mentor Dr. Yanique Hume, a published scholar of the Lukumi Babalu Aye tradition.
+Mirah also trained as an elite-level gymnast, qualifying for the National Junior Olympic team (1990).
+She was the youngest member of the avant-garde multi-generational company of women, Cradle to Grave Arts/Working Ground, directed by Hannah Dennison.
+As a company, they created site-specific performances and studied with renowned postmodernists, including Simone Forti, Liz Lerman, Body-Mind Centering of Bonnie Bainbridge Cohen, Somatics, and experiential anatomy based on Irene Dowd's Taking Root to Fly.
+Mirah also performed with Troupe Caravane, an adopted family member of the interdisciplinary art company based in Canada focused on the celebration of traditional Romani (traveler) culture.